 "I'm killed, Sire!"
 And his chief beside,

-12. "And this is why I sojourn here
+Smiling the boy fell dead." - "And this is why I sojourn here

 Alone and palely loitering,